Mangosata/Group_D_Gomoku/README.md

 │  └─graphic
 │  │    ├─graphic.c
 └─test
- ├─data
+│  ├─data
- ├─include
+│  ├─include
- └─src
+│  └─src
+└─makefile
+└─README.md
 ```

+- bin folder will contain the executable file.
-- build folder contains the files generated at compile time.
+- build folder will contain the files generated at compile time.

-- bin folder contains the executable file.

-- data should contain data file we used, but we do not have any data in this project, so we put the Readme pictures in it.
+- data should contain data file we used, but we do not have any data in this project, so we put the README pictures in it.
 - include folder contains the header files.
 - src folder contains the source files.

-- test folder contains the test files.
+- test folder contains the test files (we only provides tests in console version, please move to this link to check https://github.com/Mangosata/Group_D_Gomoku/tree/console_version).

 ## How to use